 We have a history of net losses, and we expect to continue to incur losses for the foreseeable future.
-If we achieve profitability, we may not be able to sustain it
+If we achieve profitability, we may not be able to sustain it.

 We have incurred losses since our inception, and expect to continue to incur losses for the foreseeable future.
-We have reported net losses of \$18.0 million, \$30.7 million and \$26.2 million for the six months ended June 30, 2020 and for the years ended December 31, 2019 and 2018, respectively.
-As a result of these losses, as of June 30, 2020, we had \$11.7 million in cash and cash equivalents, and an accumulated deficit of approximately \$248.8 million.
+We have reported net losses of \$30.7 million and \$26.2 million for the years ended December 31, 2019 and 2018, respectively.
+As a result of these losses, as of December 31, 2019, we had \$5.3 million in cash and cash equivalents, and an accumulated deficit of approximately \$230.8 million.
 Based on our current planned operations, we expect our cash and cash equivalents, together with amounts raised in 2020, including the proceeds from this offering, will enable us to fund our operating expenses for at least the next twelve months.
 We have based this estimate on assumptions that in the future may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 We expect to continue to incur significant net losses for the foreseeable future.